- Want to own Delta Air Lines stock?

 Enter the number of shares you want to buy, and place your limit order price.
-Click the buy button, and once the broker sends confirmation the trade is done — you're in DAL stock.
+Click the buy button, and once the broker sends confirmation the trade is done.
 When you achieve your price target, click the sell button, and the broker gets you out of your position, realizing your profit in your trading account.

 Step 7: Track performance